 As of December 31, 2022, NCLC had outstanding \$1,150.0 million aggregate principal amount of 1.125% exchangeable senior notes due February 15, 2027 (the "2027 1.125% Exchangeable Notes").
 The 2027 1.125% Exchangeable Notes are guaranteed by NCLH on a senior basis.
-Holders may exchange their 2027 1.125% Exchangeable Notes at their option into redeemable preference shares of NCLC or cash, at the election of NCLC, at any time prior to the close of business on the business day immediately preceding August 15, 2026 until the close of business on the business day immediately preceding the maturity date, regardless of whether such conditions have been met.
-Upon exchange, the preference shares will be immediately and automatically exchanged, for each \$1,000 principal amount of exchange 2027 1.125% Exchangeable Notes, into a number of NCLH's ordinary shares based on the exchange rate.
+Holders may exchange their 2027 1.125% Exchangeable Notes at their option into redeemable preference shares of NCLC or cash, at the election of NCLC, at any time prior to the close of business on the business day immediately preceding August 15, 2026, subject to the satisfaction of certain conditions and during certain periods, and on or after August 15, 2026 until the close of business on the business day immediately preceding the maturity date, regardless of whether such conditions have been met.
+Upon exchange, the preference shares will be immediately and automatically exchanged, for each \$1,000 principal amount of exchanged 2027 1.125% Exchangeable Notes, into a number of NCLH's ordinary shares based on the exchange rate.
 The initial exchange rate is